Faculty & Staff Resources (overview)

 - I'm hearing a lot more about Veterans on campus.
 Why is that?

-- What is campus policy regarding students who must miss class due to military service?
+- What should I do if one of my students has to miss class due to military service?

 - Where can I find scholarly articles and resources regarding Veterans in higher education?